Editions of 19th century GUITAR SONGS and CD recordings

 CMP 180 KENNST DU DAS LAND?
 Five settings of Goethe's world famous Mignon text for Voice & Guitar, with texts in German and English Four settings are by C.F.Zelter and one by L.Abeille. £9.50

-Discs can be ordered directly from Corda Music Publications at: : Corda Orders
+Discs and music can be ordered directly from Corda Music Publications at: : Corda Orders

 For details of our published editions of the songs, click on CMP 162 - GERMAN GUITAR SONGS of the 19th Century.
 Information about the artists and ensembles involved in the recordings is at www.cordamusic.co.uk/concert.html .